rvt/Arilux_AL-LC0X/README.md

 - TLS support (uncomment `#define TLS` in `setup.h` and change the fingerprint if not using CloudMQTT)
 - ArduinoOTA support for over-the-air firmware updates
 - Native support for OpenHAB and should work with Home Assistant with MQTT
+- Fading using cie1931 math
+- Color correction using rainbow table for better color reproduction

 ### Current effects are: